CUCC Expedition Handbook

 What EVERYONE needs to do

 Don't be misled by the apparent simplicity of the tracks.
 The plateau is very broken and is an unremitting extent of cliffs, holes and impassable dwarf-larch scrub ("bunde" as it is known on expo).
 You can be 5m from the route and have lost it entirely.
-The walk to and from col leading to the plateau is comparatively easy is it is an obvious path, and marked and signposted in the earlier section.
+The walk to and from the col leading to the plateau is comparatively easy as it is an obvious path, and is marked and signposted in the earlier section.

 screenshot of the GPS file